KentaGoto/pdf-Info-app/README.md

 ## Description
 Returns multiple PDF information in CSV format.
 The information breakdown is a formatted version of the result of the **pdfinfo** command.
-**Note:**
-Currently, it still only returns some information, such as the application it was created from.

 ## Usage
 ```